guiyomh/dagger-addo/slides.md

 ![bg right fit](assets/dagger-plan.png)

 <!--
-As we explained in the concept dagger.
+As we explained in the slide of concept.
 To describe your pipeline you need a Plan.

-In this plan we will describe the actions we want to execute.
-With the action property of the plan.
+With the action property of the plan, we will describe the actions we want to execute.

 Don't forget that the actions are executed in containers.
-So at some moment, I will want to interact with my host, to read files, to read environment variables, to write a result to a file, etc...
+So at some moment, If I will want to interact with my host, to read files, to read environment variables, to write a result into a file, etc...

+I need to explain how to access the resources.

 This is what the Client property allows us to describe.

+**Have you seen this particular syntax starting with hashtags?**

+These hashtags are specific to the Cue language.
+They refer to definitions.
+These definitions can be local (i.e. described in the same file, like the example I showed you with john implementing the Adult definition)

+But the interest here is to be able to import external definitions.
+Dagger provides a number of definitions that can be used directly or combined to create new definitions.
+This is the choice we made to create our library.
 -->

 ---